IAAlvs/IAAlvs/README.md

 - 👋 Hi, I’m @IAAlvs.
 A Mathematics Aplied and Computing Student
 - 👀 I’m interested in ...
-Mathematics,Finances And Computing, now im better Programming than in Advanced Mathematics
+Mathematics,Finances And Computing, now im getting better in Programming than in Advanced Mathematics
 - 🌱 I’m currently learning ...
 Advanced Js and Linear Programming
 - 💞️ I’m looking to collaborate on ...
 Big projects
 - 📫 How to reach me ... https://twitter.com/IsaacAlfredoAl1